Viewing the specifications

 The APIs the API Hub exposes to TPPs.
 TPPs use these endpoints to access financial data and initiate services on behalf of their customers — Trust Framework discovery, registration, token exchange, consent, bank data sharing, service initiation, Confirmation of Payee, ATMs, and event notifications.

 The APIs the API Hub exposes to LFIs.
-An LFI calls these endpoints during the authorization journey — notably Headless Heimdall (for delegating PSU authentication) and the Consent Manager (for looking up and updating consents).
+An LFI calls these endpoints during the authorization journey — notably Headless Heimdall (for delegating end user authentication) and the Consent Manager (for looking up and updating consents).

 The APIs LFIs must implement for the API Hub to call.
 When a TPP makes a valid request to the API Hub, the Hub proxies that request to the relevant LFI using these endpoints — consent events, data sharing, service initiation, Confirmation of Payee, products & leads, and ATMs.